brunadelmourosilva/kotlin-studies/README.md

 - Revised README and naviagationsample project

+- [x] 02/11/2024

+Revised content and projects:

+- Revised README and shoppinglist project

-review shoppinglist, unitconverter and navigationsample
+review unitconverter and navigationsample

 ---